eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/devops-devsecops-itops.md

+###	 Notes about Artificial Intelligence for IT Operations, AIOps

 Artificial Intelligence for IT Operations (AIOps) is an industry category for machine learning analytics technology that enhances IT operations analytics.